top of page

 ARTISTS STATEMENT

-All my art ins an expression of my inner life.
+All my art is an expression of my inner life.

-I try to make intriguing things that please me.
+I try to make intriguing things that please me in the hope that it will also be enjoyed by the viewer.

-I enjoy the challenge of sculpting, painting portraiture, landscape and still life.
+I enjoy the challenge of creating art, of sculpting in ceramics and bronze, painting portraiture, landscape and

-Some of my pieces are based on people I have observed, some are expansions on life studies and some just appear in the clay or canvas.”
+Some of my pieces are based on people or something I have observed, some are expansions on life studies and some just appear in the clay or canvas.”

 2022-SHAC Robertson Southern Highlands.